NgModules help organize an application into cohesive blocks of functionality.

 hero-routing.module.ts just as

 The app is shaping up.

-And there's a bunch of other stuff cluttering the app folder level that could be tucked away.
+And the many files cluttering the app folder level could be better organized.

 SharedModule to hold the common components, directives, and pipes

 and share them with the modules that need them.

 SharedModuleclass to own the shared material.

 Note the following:

 - It declares and exports the utility pipe, directive, and component classes as expected.